woctezuma/steam-hype/README.md

 ## Usage

-As of November 2020, SteamHype.com is down.please refer to [this Colab notebook][colab-notebook-steam-hype] to rely on SteamDB.
+As of November 2020, SteamHype.com is down.
+Please refer to [this Colab notebook][colab-notebook-steam-hype] to rely on SteamDB.
 [![Open In Colab][colab-badge]][colab-notebook-steam-hype]

 ---